Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 * **`output object`**: <`array`> The `odbc` result array returned from the query.
 * **`odbc`**: <`object`> Contains additional information returned by the `odbc` module.
 * **`parsedQuery`**: <`object`> (Optional) The parsed SQL query if the syntax checker is enabled.

+**Automatic Prepared Statement Handling**

+The node automatically determines whether to use a prepared statement or a regular query based on the following:

+* **Presence of Placeholders:** If the query string contains placeholders (`?`), the node will use a prepared statement.
+* **`msg.parameters` Object:** If the `msg.parameters` object is provided (either as an array or an object), the node will use a prepared statement.

+This automatic handling ensures that your queries are executed in the most secure way possible, minimizing the risk of SQL injection vulnerabilities.